pfilaretov42/cv/README.md

 ## Update map in Tiled

+As a rule of thumb, **do not replace objects with "empty" tiles**!
+These tiles are not actually empty and will appear as non-zero values in the array when you will export the map as json. **Use Eraser tool instead** to delete objects.

 - Add a house on the "House" layer
   - Select layer: All but foreground > Objects > House
   - On the "cv" tileset select house tiles